timinc-cobble/cobblemon-capture-xp-1.4-fabric/README.md

 # Capture XP

-Grants EXP for your team when you capture a wild Pokemon.
+Grants EXP for your team when you capture a wild Pokémon.

 ## Help